 Warming up is an essential part of any activity.
 You cannot just get out of bed and start your Ballet, Salsa, or Tango.

-Your body needs some advance notice that it is about to go through some rigorous workout.
+Your body needs some advance notice that it is about to go through a rigorous workout.
 Warming up helps in preparing your body for a dance activity that you want to take.

 2- Learn the art of balancing